-In a career spanning over fifteen years as an electronic artist, Thayer has released a slew of his original tracks released on various record labels, most notably Skrillex’s OWSLA and now his own label, Nick Thayer Music, Nick has remixed for Fall Out Boy, Zedd and MIA amongst others.
-He currently has a project underway with Motley Crue’s Tommy Lee and has collaborated with other artists including N’fa, Amba Shepherd, Mikill Payne, DJ Yoda, A Skillz, and AC Slater.
-A relentless performer, he has played DJ sets all over the world including internationally renowned clubs Fabric in London and Avalon in Los Angeles, to festivals Burning Man, Hard Summer and Ultra in USA, Shambhala and Connect in Canada, and Stereosonic, Big Day Out, Future Music, Creamfields and Summadayze in Australia, as well as MONA’s MOFO Festival in 2015.
-He also toured with his OWSLA label mates in North America, Skrillex’s tour in Europe, Zedd and Porter Robinson’s Poseidon tour in North America, and Mat Zo in Australia.
+In a career spanning over fifteen years as an electronic artist, Thayer has released over 100 records on a variety of labels, most notably Skrillex’s OWSLA and his own label, NTM.
+He has remixed for Fall Out Boy, Zedd and MIA, and he has collaborated with artists as disparate as Motley Crue’s Tommy Lee, Amba Shepherd, Mikill Payne, and DJ Yoda.
+A relentless performer, he has played DJ sets all over the world including internationally renowned clubs Fabric in London and Avalon in Los Angeles, festivals Burning Man, Hard Summer and Ultra in USA, Shambhala in Canada, and Stereosonic and Big Day Out in Australia, as well as MONA’s MOFO Festival in 2015.
+He now performs as part of the 2017 iteration of electronic punk-rock act The Bloody Beetroots Live.

 Thayer was presented with Best Electronic Artist at the 2013 Music Victoria Awards, and his remix of Drumattic Twins’ Feelin’ Kinda Strange with Bass Kleph won Best Remix at Breakspoll 2005.
 His music has featured on video games for Playstation, the TV show CSI Miami, and TV commercials including Toyota Hilux, and he also worked on Mr Sugar’s song in the acclaimed That Sugar Film.